Chicago Style Workout 27: Grammar, Part 1

 3. In English, all parts of speech have case, which denotes the relationship between a word and other words in a sentence.
 (Examples of case are nominative and objective.)

-4. Most English nouns may refer to either sex.
+4. Most English nouns are either masculine or feminine.

 6. All nouns have distinct singular and plural forms.